mlgid-project/mlgidGUI/README.md

 ## Usage

-Import images or H5 files to the program, select the image in the Project Manager and start labeling:
+Import images or H5 files into the program, select an image in the Project Manager and begin labeling.
-Annotations can be added with the key combination `Ctrl + Alt` and a mouseclick- and hold on the image.
+To add annotations, hold `Ctrl + Alt`, then click, hold, and drag the mouse over the image, similar to using a shape-drawing tool.
 The key combination `Ctrl + H` can be used to hide the annotations.
 The annotated data  can be exported as PASCAL-VOC dataset and H5.

 - For a short demonstration of the program usage, please refer to the [Workflow section](./docs/WORKFLOW.md).